 These refrigerants are not regulated under the Ozone Protection and Synthetic Greenhouse Gas Management legislation unless they are in a blend containing an HFC.
-As such an ARCTick handling licence or a trading authorisation is not required where there is certainty that these refrigerants occur in their pure form.
-Where there is a risk of a blend containing a HFC, for example when degassing vehicles that are not clearly labelled as only containing a pure refrigerant, an ARCtick handling licence or trading authority is required.
+As such an ARCtick handling licence or a trading authorisation is not required where there is certainty that these refrigerants occur in their pure form.
+Where there is a risk of a blend containing an HFC, for example when degassing vehicles that are not clearly labelled as only containing a pure refrigerant, an ARCtick handling licence or trading authority is required.

-While there is a transition to more environmentally friendly refrigerants, R134a will still be available, and in older systems, and systems designed to operate on both 134a and alternatives for years to come.
-It is a legal requirement that automotive workshops who provide air conditioning services continue to hold an ARCTick refrigerant handling licence and refrigerant trading authorisation if R134a is being used or present in systems being serviced.
+While there is a transition to more environmentally friendly refrigerants, R134a will still be available, and in older systems, and systems designed to operate on both R134a and alternatives for years to come.
+It is a legal requirement that automotive workshops who provide air conditioning services continue to hold an ARCtick refrigerant handling licence and refrigerant trading authorisation if R134a is being used or present in systems being serviced.